-AASB supports the Education Advancement and Technology supplemental fund that is authorized to expend funds on repairs and deferred maintenance, classroom instructional supplies, insurance for facilities, transportation, and acquisition or purchase of education technology or school security measures.
-AASB supports expanding these qualifying expenditures to include new construction as part of the EAT.
+AASB supports the Education Advancement and Technology supplemental fund that is authorized to expend funds on repairs and deferred maintenance, classroom instructional supplies, insurance for facilities, transportation, and acquisition or purchase of education technology, capital outlay and school security measures.
+AASB urges the state legislature to prioritize the annual distribution of EAT funds to local boards based on ADM.